The Marketing Practice

-The Marketing Practice, also known as TMP, is a global, business-to-business marketing agency headquartered in Oxfordshire, England, and with offices in London, Munich and Seattle.
-The agency works with IT, technology and professional services companies including Microsoft, Hewlett Packard Enterprise, Salesforce, Capgemini and Telefónica O2, and has a strong focus on driving commercial results from marketing.
+The Marketing Practice, also known as TMP, is a global, business-to-business marketing agency headquartered in Oxfordshire, England, and with offices in London, Munich, and Seattle.
+The agency works with IT, technology, and professional services companies including Microsoft, Hewlett Packard Enterprise, Salesforce, Capgemini, and Telefónica O2, and has a strong focus on driving commercial results from marketing.

 The B2B agency was founded by Clive McNamara in 2002 from his front room in Ardington, Oxfordshire.
 Early clients included Fujitsu and eGain.
-McNamara was formerly Marketing Director at a large IT software company.
+McNamara was formerly the marketing director at a large IT software company.
 He created The Marketing Practice after being unable to find one agency that offered a fully integrated B2B marketing solution.

 Work and results

 Previous achievements include generating EMEA sales of 284x marketing investment for Atos and improving the Microsoft Lumia business market share from 12% to 26%.
-The agency has also been recognised as being in the top three 100% revenue B2B agencies in the B2B Agencies Benchmarking Report.
+The agency has also been recognized as being in the top three 100% revenue B2B agencies in the B2B Agencies Benchmarking Report.